 There has been a rise in personal bankruptcies in the last decade; this has been made worse by the economic downturn we all felt in 2008.
 Experts put the numbers at over 80% and increasing.
 There are a lot of reasons why people find themselves in a situation where they have so much debt, there is absolutely no way of getting out of it until just giving in and screaming for help.
 Life happens, people lose their jobs, people get sick to such an extent they cannot create an income and when the income dries out, there’s nothing left to take care of the mounting and unrelenting debt.
-If you find yourself unable to reduce debt and cannot find any other way around it, you should consider filing for bankruptcy with A.Farber & Partners Bankruptcy Trustee Toronto Licensed by the Canadian Government.

 The Bankruptcy Insolvency act was created to help anyone who find themselves in a financial hole they cannot see a way out of.
 The Act buys us time to tackle issues, get our feet from under us and go on repairing what left is of our lives.
 It protects debtors from being intimidated by creditors who can make life virtually difficult.
 This is an act that give you room to have a fresh start and rehabilitate your financial situation as best as you can.

 Bankruptcy is not the only option you have according to the law.
 There are two other options you can consider: